912828qj2/912828qj2.github.io/hkmo.md

 David has some trades under special strategies that our commission table doesn't work for those so that we need to manually adjust.
 #### How

+In container - trade search - save search -> find "David Cook New 4.5bps Comm Check" -> run the search with updated date, the result should be the trades that need to update the commissions.

 ### Restricted CCY checking
 ### NAB fail check
 ### daily DVD & CPN posting check